Afjunior18/RoomFinder-Ireland/AGILE.md

 - Provide moderation tools for admins to review, approve, or reject user-generated content and user registrations.

+## General observation:

+As this is my first experience with the Agile approach, some points were not very clear to me.
+I tried to follow the entire plan outlined initially before developing any code.
+However, I couldn't stick to it strictly; there were tasks that were supposed to be completed within certain deadlines, but I had to extend or advance them because it made more sense during development.
+I tried to stay as close as possible to the initial plan, but I had difficulty doing so.
+Many tasks from future sprints were brought forward as initial tasks that were implemented close to completion.
+This was my biggest challenge.

 ## Sprint

 In our sprint planning session, we utilize the Fibonacci sequence to assign story points to each user story.
 This sequence offers a relative scale that helps us estimate the effort required for completing each task.
 A story point of 1 represents the simplest and quickest tasks, while higher numbers such as 8 or 13 indicate more complex and time-consuming stories.
 By using this scale, we can effectively prioritize and allocate resources to ensure a successful sprint delivery.